Your home opens securely when you arrive.

 The clicker (or visor remote)

-A garage opener clicker on your visor isn't paired to your house — it's paired to any compatible opener it gets near.
-Stolen from your car in a parking lot, plus the registration paperwork (which has your home address), and a thief has the keys to your house.
+A garage opener clicker on your visor is paired to your house.
+Stolen from your car in a parking lot, plus the registration paperwork (which has your home address), and a thief has the keys to your front door.

 Documented in KTVU coverage of Moraga, CA — burglars hit ~15 unlocked cars in one night, used the openers to enter four homes.
 Same pattern in Point Loma.